openinfrastructure/scarab/README.md

 The name comes from the Golden Scarab in the [story about syncronicity][2].

 Use case
+---

+When a new public IP is obtained, the site-to-site VPN should be automatically reconnected within 5 minutes.

  * CenturyLink Gigabit internet with PPPoE dynamic IP.
- * Ubiquiti EdgeRouter-4 v2.0.8 firmware (mips64 GNU/Linux)
+ * Ubiquiti EdgeRouter-4 v2.0.8 firmware (mips64 GNU/Linux).
- * Google Cloud VPN HA - IKEv2 tunnel with BGP dynamic routing.
+ * Google Cloud HA VPN - IKEv2 tunnel with BGP dynamic routing.
+ * Cloudflare DNS A record needing to be updated as well.

 IAM Roles
 ===